cuthbertLab/music21/buildDoc/rst/quickStart.rst

 .. image:: images/quickStart-06.*
     :width: 600

 Finally, we can add both Part objects to a Score object.
-To display both parts simultaneosly, we need to use the :meth:`~music21.stream.Stream.insert` method, adding each Part at the 0 position of the Score.
+To display both parts simultaneously, we need to use the :meth:`~music21.stream.Stream.insert` method, adding each Part at the 0 position of the Score.

 >>> sCadence = stream.Score()
 >>> sCadence.insert(0, partUpper)